 - Typically, allow 2-4 days between branching and availability

 - Communicate with team on regular calls, and via #egeria-github on Slack

-- In the last week before branching discuss holding off on any big changes in master that could destabilize the codebase
+- In the last week before branching discuss holding off on any big changes in main that could destabilize the codebase

 2. Track remaining issues and PRs

 - Ensure any required issues / PRs for the release have the correct milestone set

 - Move any issues / PRs not expected to make / not required for the release to a future milestone

 - Aim to branch when most issues / PRs are complete to minimize back-porting from main, but not at the expense of impacting ongoing main development

 - There is a versioned release for each chart.